Mansour: Democrats Decline to Impeach Orange Hitler

 1941-45: Democrat President Franklin D. Roosevelt leads the nation during World War II, as American manufacturing creates the Arsenal of Democracy and the Greatest Generation storms the beaches of Normandy and raises the flag at Iwo Jima.

-1945-46: Democrat President Harry S. Truman sees America through to victory in defeating Nazi Germany and Imperial Japan and securing the post-war peace.
+1945-46: Democrat President Harry S. Truman sees America through to victory in defeating Nazi Germany and Imperial Japan and in securing the post-war peace.

 1961-69: Democrat President John F. Kennedy declares that Americans “will go to the moon.”
 Before the decade is over, Americans conquer space and successfully land on the moon.